FloatButterfly/LCIC-pytorch/README.md

 The implementation of the conception compresssion framework proposed in the paper <a href="https://hpc.pku.edu.cn/docs/pdf/a20191230179.pdf">Layered Conceptual Image Compression Via Deep Semantic Synthesis (ICIP 2019)</a>.

+## Citation
+If you find it useful for your research, please cite as following:

+>@inproceedings{chang2019layered,
+  title={Layered Conceptual Image Compression Via Deep Semantic Synthesis}, author={Chang, Jianhui and Mao, Qi and Zhao, Zhenghui and Wang, Shanshe and Wang, Shiqi and Zhu, Hong and Ma, Siwei}, booktitle={2019 IEEE International Conference on Image Processing (ICIP)}, pages={694--698}, year={2019}, organization={IEEE}
+}

 ## Framework Pipeline
+The pipeline of the proposed framework is shown below.

 ![avatar](imgs/framework.PNG)
-The pipeline of the proposed framework are shown above.

 ## Results
+The proposed method demonstrates better perception quality under lower bit rate than traditional algorithms such as JPEG\JPEG2000\HM. (note that the dimension of latent codes is 8 here).

 ![avatar](imgs/comparison.PNG)
-The proposed method demonstrate better perception quality under lower bit rate than traditional algorithms such as JPEG\JPEG2000\HM.

 ## Dependencies